aarkay/match-thread-bot/README.md

 If/when the bot runs into any HTTP errors (reddit is down, can't access goal.com, etc) it will sleep for 2 minutes and try again.

-If a message is titled 'Match Thread', the bot will attempt to find info about the match and post a match thread to the specified subreddit.
+If a message is titled 'Match Thread', the bot will attempt to find info about the match and then post a match thread to the specified subreddit.
 If a message is titled 'Match Info', the bot will attempt to find info about the match and then reply to the user with a template for the match thread so the user can post and update the thread themselves.